AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

             Its parameter list only consists of non-type template parameters(<code>auto</code>);
           </li>
           <li>
-            Its parameter list only consists of conformed template heads
+            Its parameter list only consists of conformed template heads.
           </li>
         </ul>
+        A metafunction is conformed if its template head is conformed.
       </td>
     </tr>
     <tr>
       <td>function</td>
-      <td>conformed metafunction</td>
+      <td>A function is a conformed metafunction.</td>
     </tr>
     <tr>
       <td>category</td>
       <td>
         Let M be the set of all functions, define &sim; as follows: &forall; (x, y) &isin; M, x &sim; y &iff; x and y have the same signature.
-Then a category is an equivalence class in M under &sim;
+Then a category is an equivalence class in M under &sim;.
       </td>
     </tr>
   </tbody>